Digestive health

 How much does a private blood test for bloating cost in the UK?

 Medical disclaimer: This guide is for educational purposes only and does not constitute medical advice.
 Blood test results should be interpreted by a qualified healthcare professional.
 If you are experiencing bloating with red flag symptoms (unexplained weight loss, blood in stool, new onset over 50, pelvic mass), see your GP urgently.
-Content by Helvy · Reviewed by: PENDING — awaiting medical reviewer approval.
+Researched by Helvy.
+Citations from NICE, NHS, and peer-reviewed sources.

 TAKE THE NEXT STEP